dhiegomaga/Lane-Lines/writeup.md

 5. Find the lane lines - *detect_lanes()* function.

 This step was implemented inside the detect_lanes() function.
-First, it uses the hough transform algorithm to find some set of lines that can be draw from the edges found.
+First, it uses the hough transform algorithm to find some set of lines that can be drawn from the edges found.

 <img src="/result-pipeline/hough_lines.gif" width="480" alt="Combined Image" />